The negative impacts of uncertainty on organisational performance are well documented — but they’re only half the story. Yes, uncertainty can:

 - Impact financial performance

 To be honest, it feels depressing just to write that out.
-But if you’re reading this in 2025, you probably don’t even need the list.
-If you’re like most people, you will have been feeling the effects of uncertainty first-hand.
+And if you’re living through 2025, you probably don’t need it spelled out — most people have been feeling uncertainty in a very real and personal way.

 What creates uncertainty?